Ojasvi-Poonia/my-neovim-setup/README.md

 ```

 **Theme Which I used = Kanagawa .nvim **
 https://github.com/rebelot/kanagawa.nvim

+I hated it almost throwed up on second day
+so now I am using rose-pine theme for neovim

 I modified it accordingly to my prefrences in **colorscheme.lua** file